wp-plugins/inline-attachments/readme.txt

 == Upgrade Notice ==

+= 0.9.3 =
+* Added ajax-saving of attachments order and input fields on change = 0.9.2 =
+* Added automatic saving of changed attachments properties on post save / update
+* Optimized the styling while dragging an attachment to change sort order.
 = 0.9.1 =
 * This release also enables the plugins functionality on newly created posts.
-= 0.9.2 =
-* Added automatic saving of changed attachments properties on post save / update
-* Optimized the styling while dragging an attachment to change sort order.

 == Changelog ==